StefanescuEduard/stefanescueduard.github.io/source/_posts/rabbitmq-producer-with-docker-in-dotnet.md

 <script src="https://gist.github.com/StefanescuEduard/3e301b944e453a58e924a21d394a6077.js"></script>

 Then the `BasicProperties` are created for starting an elementary channel.
-These properties can be used to specify the `Persistence` type or the `Expiration` time until the message will be deleted if no `Consumer` will received it; but there are many more and you can check them all here: https://www.rabbitmq.com/dotnet-api-guide.html.
+These properties can be used to specify the `Persistence` type or the `Expiration` time until the message will be deleted if no `Consumer` will receive it; but there are many more and you can check them all here: https://www.rabbitmq.com/dotnet-api-guide.html.
 On line 9 the message is published to the `Exchange` with the `routing key` and with the `BasicProperties` that were created.
 I preferred to choose a constant name for the `Exchange` just for this article, this `Exchange` name will be also used for the other nodes.

 All code from this article can also be found on my Github account: https://github.com/StefanescuEduard/RabbitMQ_POC.
 There is the entire Solution, but stay close, there will be an article with explanations for each project.